 Carolyn Jones, Resident Advocate for StreetLightUSA, discussed the importance of a trauma-informed approach to treatment.
-While law enforcement and victim services engage in the important work of rescuing, housing, feeding and clothing victims, it is also important to create a long-term psychological treatment program for victims.
-The success of a long term, trauma-informed treatment approach should involve contact with survivors who understand what the victim has gone through and provide hope for his or her transition from victim to survivor.
+While law enforcement and victim services engage in the important work of rescuing, housing, feeding, and clothing victims, it is also important to create a long-term psychological treatment program for victims.
+The success of a long-term, trauma-informed treatment approach should involve contact with survivors who understand what the victim has gone through and provide hope for his or her transition from victim to survivor.

 Ann Wilkinson, Director of Mentor Services for My Life My Choice, provided insight into the world of shelters and rehabilitation of sex trafficking victims.
-One of the hardest challenges she faces is watching the girls she works with make progress and then relapse and get pulled back into the world of trafficking.
+One of the hardest challenges she faces is watching the girls she works with making progress and then relapse and get pulled back into the world of trafficking.
 Programs like My Life My Choice are critical and need funding and resources for their facilities and mentors.

 President and Chief Executive Officer, The National Center for Missing and Exploited Children